Select your language

 These guidelines are based on the COPE’s practice guidelines for the editorial board and journal editors.

 The editorial board of a peer-reviewed Biotechnologia Acta journal primarily consists of a team of people who work directly with the scientific editor to develop the journal and promote new initiatives.
-Editorial board members are chosen for their expertise in key areas related to the journal or for their international presence in the field.
+Editorial board members are chosen for their expertise in critical areas related to the journal or for their international presence in the field.

 An editorial board should evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 The scientific editor of a peer-reviewed Biotechnologia Acta journal is responsible for deciding which of the articles submitted to the journal should be published.
-The scientific editor is guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The scientific editor is guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.

 The scientific editor may confer with other members of the editorial board or reviewers in making this decision.